 Board candidates must meet the following minimum criteria:

 - A Benefit Member of the Society.

-- No Officer or employee, or spouse or significant other of an Officer or employee, or persons who are under contract with the Society as licensed agents or brokers may be a member of the Board.
+- Other than the President, who is an ex officio voting member of the Board, no other Officer or employee, or spouse or significant other of an Officer or employee, or persons who are under contract with the Society as licensed agents or brokers may be a member of the Board.

 - No conflict of interest that might impair the independence of judgment or adversely influence the decisions or actions of the nominee if he/she is elected as a director.

 - A commitment to expend the necessary time to the work of the Board and its committees, including preparation and attendance at meetings.

 - Travel may be required for up to four Board meetings per year.

 - Shall not serve beyond December 31 of the calendar year in which age 80 is attained.

 Board Member Qualifications

 The Election Committee, a Committee of the Board, identifies, investigates, recruits, and recommends candidates for membership on the Board of Directors to the existing Benefit Members.
 Nominees must have the appropriate background, experience and integrity to fulfill their prospective roles such as the education, experience, intelligence, independence, fairness, character, reasoning and judgment to lead the Society.
 The Election Committee will also assure that the qualifications, expertise and experience of a nominee includes such qualities as integrity, accountability, informed judgment, financial literacy, mature confidence, and high-performance standards.